Skip to Content

 Poinsettia plant on a table with words Poinsettia plant care.

-Poinsettia plant is a gorgeous holiday plant that will brighten any room for Christmas.
-To make the most of your plant, print out these care tips and save them in your garden journal.
+Poinsettia plants are gorgeous holiday plants that will brighten any room for Christmas.
+To make the most of your plant, print out these care tips and save them to make caring for it easy.

 Prep Time 30 minutes